Engagecraft-Solutions/touch-platform-doc/doc/Methods_and_Events.md

 Name | Description | Params
 ------------ | ------------- | -------------
 onLoginSuccess | Event should be fired whenever a user logs in successfully | <code>UserObject</code>
-onCancel | Invoked when a auth is canceled | - onLogout | Event should be fired whenever a user logs out | -
+onLogout | Event should be fired whenever a user logs out | -

 #### <code>UserObject</code> ####